COGS108/Projects/FinalProject_Guidelines.md

 * Contextualize those results within a greater scientific and social context, acknowledging and addressing any potential issues related to privacy and ethics.
 * Work effectively to manage a project as part of a team.

 To accomplish this you will work in teams of 4 to 5 students to conceive of and carry out an analysis project.
-You will find in your future careers the need to work on projects in groupcs frequently (even if you really, really, really, really don’t want to).
+You will find in your future careers the need to work on projects in groupcs frequently.

 The basic project steps (broken down in more detail below):